michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 2. *Combat decision fatigue by using a bg-primary highlight for the recommended plan and limiting feature comparison to only 5 key differences*

 > The improved version specifies styling approaches and numerical constraints that create immediately actionable instructions for v0.dev.

 ## Tailwind Words

 ---

-Leveraging Tailwind-specific terminology in your prompts signals technical knowledge and produces more accurate results.
+Using Tailwind-specific terminology in  prompts often produces more accurate results.
 Here are 14 powerful Tailwind terms:

 ### Core Tailwind Concepts